Sustainable and accessible learning environments

 Student life

-This project is about monitoring, documenting and drawing conclusions from how students experience their first five weeks as students.
-The students keep diaries about what they experience and learn about student life over a period of five weeks.
-The aim of this project is to work with the students to draw conclusions from the data generated (the students’ diary entries) and on how the structure and organisation of the Faculty and its departments – in a broad sense, the students’ learning environment – can be developed to support and promote the students’ mental health.
+This project was about monitoring, documenting, and drawing conclusions from how students experience their first five weeks as students.
+The students kept diaries about what they experienced and learned about student life over a period of five weeks.
+The aim of this project is to work with the students to draw conclusions from the data generated (the students’ diary entries) and on how the structure and organization of the Faculty and its departments – in a broad sense, the student’s learning environment – can be developed to support and promote the students’ mental health.

-This project is being funded by the University of Gothenburg from the additional funding received from the Swedish Government in spring 2021 to work with students’ mental health in relation to the COVID-19 pandemic.
+This project was funded by the University of Gothenburg from the additional funding received from the Swedish Government in spring 2021 to work with students’ mental health in relation to the COVID-19 pandemic.

-In the second phase of the project, we will invite the same students to attend workshops in which their diary entries will be analysed in order to find solutions and develop concrete proposals for how the structure and organisation at the Faculty and its departments – which in a broad sense, constitutes the students’ learning environment – can be developed so as to prevent the development of psychological symptoms, poor mental health and low self-esteem.
+In the second phase of the project, the same students were invited to attend workshops in which their diary entries were analyzed in order to find solutions and develop concrete proposals for how the structure and organization of the Faculty and its departments – which in a broad sense, constitutes the students’ learning environment – can be developed so as to prevent the development of psychological symptoms, poor mental health and low self-esteem.

-In phase three, the solutions identified will be evaluated with a new group of students at a workshop.
-This project is being funded by the University of Gothenburg from the additional funding received from the Swedish Government in spring 2021 to work with students’ mental health in relation to the COVID-19 pandemic.
-The project results will be presented during the spring semester 2022.
+In phase three, the solutions identified was evaluated with a new group of students at a workshop.
+This project was funded by the University of Gothenburg from the additional funding received from the Swedish Government in spring 2021 to work with students’ mental health in relation to the COVID-19 pandemic.
+The project results were presented during the spring semester 2022.

 Contact